 Live or in-play betting is where you wager on a MMA/UFC fight currently in progress.
 As odds shift throughout the fight, you can find the bet to suit you whilst the action continues on.

-Move fast in the live betting space, otherwise you’ll miss out!
+Move fast and read our MMA live betting explained guide, otherwise you’ll miss out!